PragalvhaSharma/LLMmonitoring/README.md

 *   **Containerization**: Each service has a `Dockerfile` that packages it into a portable container image.
 *   **Artifact Registry**: The Docker images are stored in Google Artifact Registry.
 *   **Cloud Build**: Google Cloud Build is used to automatically build the Docker images from the source code and push them to Artifact Registry.
 *   **Cloud Run**: This serverless platform was chosen to run the containers.
-It automatically scales based on traffic (even though for this project, it's a constant load) and simplifies deployment.
-Each service gets a public HTTPS URL.
+It automatically scales based on traffic, simplifies deployment, and provides each service with a public HTTPS URL.
+The `simulator-service` was initially deployed as a Cloud Run Job but was changed to a Service to meet the requirement of having a public URL.
 *   **Environment Variables**: Securely passed to the Cloud Run services to configure them (e.g., API keys, target URLs).

 This architecture was chosen because it's fast to deploy, requires no server management, and is cost-effective for this type of workload.

-## Time Spent

-*(Please fill in the approximate time you spent on this project here.)*